Scarlett2333/autofuse/README.md

 - overall: rating of the product

 Two special feaures
-- popularity: frequency of an product ID in the dataset (statistical results)
+- popularity: historically cumulative conversions of each product in the dataset (statistical results)
 - label: we set overall over 3 as conversion behavior, labeled 1, otherwise 0.

 **Feature Classification:**